 - (425) An expletive and its associated argument must be coindexed to establish the appropriate Case and agreement relation.
-But such a structure seems to violate Condition C: - (426) There; is a man; in the room - (427) There is a man in the room - (428) Binding theory cares only about subscripts.
+But such a structure seems to violate Condition C: - (426) Therei is a mani in the room - (427) Therei is a mani in the room - (428) Binding theory cares only about subscripts.